-Converting an Obsolete Laptop into a Linux-based Educational Information Server
+Converting an Obsolete Person Computer into a Linux-based Educational Information Server

 and Links to Free Educational Content

-Given below is a summary outline of how to convert an obsolete laptop into a linux-based educational information server as well as links to free educational content and related initiatives.
-This outline enables anyone to convert old and likely not-in-use laptops to useful tools that can support education for those with unstable or inaccessible wifi.
-When the laptop WiFI hotspot mode is enabled, these computers essentially become “Educational WiFi hotspots”.
+Given below is a summary outline of how to convert an obsolete personal computer into a linux-based educational information server as well as links to free educational content and related initiatives.
+This outline enables anyone to convert old and likely not-in-use personal computers including laptops to useful tools that can support education for those with unstable or inaccessible WiFi.
+When a personal computer’s WiFI hotspot mode is enabled, this computer essentially becomes an “Educational WiFi hotspot”.

-Some background: Often old windows-based laptops are not capable and fast enough to effectively run the latest version of Windows, however, there is an open-source operating system called Linux that can be loaded onto these old laptops and enable them to be effective computers again.
-As a result, these old (and likely not-in-use) laptops can be re-purposed into useful tools that can serve as educational WiFi hotspots, which can serve educational information to people with smartphones, tablets and/or laptops.
-Note: If the built-in hardware in a laptop cannot be set to WiFi hotspot mode, then a USB WiFI adaptor with this capability can be plugged into it.
+Some background: Often old windows-based personal computers are not capable and fast enough to effectively run the latest version of Windows, however, there is an open-source operating system called Linux that can be loaded onto these old computers and enable them to be effective computers again.
+As a result, these old (and likely not-in-use) computers can be re-purposed into useful tools that can serve as educational WiFi hotspots, which can serve educational information to people with smartphones, tablets and/or laptops.
+Note: If the built-in hardware in a personal computer cannot be set to WiFi hotspot mode, then a USB WiFI adaptor with this capability can be plugged into it.

-Given below are some step-by-step installation guides for people who want to convert old (10-15 years) laptops into educational content servers:
+Given below are some step-by-step installation guides for people who want to convert old (10-15 years) personal computers into educational content servers: